 In order to highlight rather than detract from the existing beauty of the historic building, the new addition is subservient to the existing architecture.
-The new addition's features are guided by existing datums of height, size, and alignment, creating harmony between the old and new forms - for example, the rhythm of the historic facade's fenestration informs the vertical wooden louvers that line the addition's exterior.
-The addition stands at a modest height that does not overpower the historic building's roof line, and it features understated, durable, and visually cohesive materials that include gray corrugated metal panels, wood-grain metal panels, and strategically placed glazing.
-The corrugated metal is animated by changing daylight over the course of the day.
+The new addition's features are guided by existing datums of height, size, and alignment, creating harmony between the old and new forms - for example, heights and placement of the addition's glazing is informed by the brickwork and windows of the historic school.
+The addition stands at a modest height that does not overpower the historic building's roof line, and it features understated, durable, and visually cohesive materials that include reddish corrugated metal panels, wood-grain metal panels, and strategically placed glazing.
+The corrugated metal is animated by changing daylight over the course of the day and complements the hue of the historic brickwork.
 The wood-grain metal louvers help control sun-shading and ground the exterior design to both the existing building's window mullions and the newly green landscaping throughout the site.
 Prioritizing the glazing for the connector exterior and gymnasium provides visual connection to the outside and allows the interior to glow like a lantern in the evening.
-Incorporating glazing on the gymnsium allows it to serve as a flexible multipurpose space.
-Furthermore, the glass connector creates a buffer between the new and old architecture, lightly touching the existing brick walls at a only one point on the historic western facade, so that the existing building can still be perceived as a standalone historic artifact.
+Incorporating glazing on the gymnasium allows it to serve as a flexible multipurpose space.
+Furthermore, the glass connector creates a buffer between the new and old architecture, lightly touching the existing brick walls at a only one point on the historic western facade so that the existing building can still be perceived as a standalone historic artifact.
 Part of the historic restoration process will be incorporating sustainability strategies such as green roofing and solar-readiness so that the entire facility may become LEED Silver certified.

-The gross square footage of the center amounts to 22,120 SF on the lower level, 6980 SF on the first floor, and 8440 SF on the second floor.
+The gross square footage of the center amounts to 22,570 SF on the lower level, 6860 SF on the first floor, and 6740 SF on the second floor.